Golf Industry Facts

 Golf participation is a core measure of golf’s vitality.
-NGF closely tracks how many people play the game, as well as the demographic composition of golfing America.
+NGF closely tracks how many people play the game, as well as the demographic composition of America's golf consumer base.

 The category of young adults (18-34 year olds) is the sport's biggest customer age segment, with

 The engagement within this demographic has remained steady for nearly a decade.
 Interest in playing among non-golfing young adults is high, with more than 7 million saying they are "very interested" in taking up the game.